russellmoss/reading/timeseries_confidence_detailed_walkthrough.md

    - End: 430 on Dec 31
    - Daily rate: 145/31 = 4.68/day

-This creates a more realistic target line that reflects monthly quotas.
+This creates a more realistic target line that reflects monthly quotas and business cycles.

 ---